teofc111/poverty_mapping/README.md

 3. `poverty_mapping_pppp.ipynb` - This is the current notebook.
 This notebook focuses on building the model using the data gathered in `data_sat_img_map_feat.ipynb` above.
 The poverty levels for the entire country from 2020 to 2023 is mapped using the final model here.
 The mapped poverty values are analysed in the context of the 'PPPP effort' derived from `data_pppp_PI_geobounds.ipynb` above, to assess the effectiveness of the PPPP in alleviating poverty.

+It is recommended to read/run them in the order given above.

 #### Setup: `data_sat_img_map_feat.ipynb`

 We use ThinkingMachines codes heavily (with minor adaptations) in this notebook.
 As the ThinkingMachines codes appear to rely on older versions of certain packages, we recommend isolating the environment used for this notebook from the environment used for the other notebooks.
 The requirements are given in `requirements_TM.txt`.
 To install the required ThinkingMachine codes: